 - Fettuccine alfredo

 And a few others.
-My list is slowly growing, and that’s the point!
+My list is slowly growing with more dinner ideas, and that’s the point!
 You want to get your list up to 30 or at least 25-28.
+Then, each month you just shuffle the meals around to where you want them.
+It should take you about 5 minutes a month, once you have a pool of 25+ favorite recipes to pull from!

 As you make your list, begin putting them in an order that you’d like to eat them.
 For example, I tend to make our cheddar chimichangas a night soon after we’ve had baked chicken.
 This way I can use leftover baked chicken to stuff the chimichangas.